 Deciding whether to put your dog to sleep or not can be a dilemma, considering that you want to stay with the pet for as long as you can, but at the same time, you have to acknowledge that he is in great discomfort, so he needs his ‘sleep’ so bad.

 Most of the veterinarians suggested that using Benadryl to Euthanize a dog is not a wise decision.
 Better You can use Tylenol pm.
 Here is the procedure How to Euthanize a Dog with Tylenol Pm

 It’s the decision that no pet owner wants to make, but if your pet is suffering or his health deteriorating with no signs of improving, then the best thing to do would be to put him to sleep.
 Such moments will even require the input of your entire family, as the decision to euthanize a pet affects every family member.

 As expected, the decision to put your dog to sleep will be hard for your family, particularly for the kids and there might be lots of tears here and there.
-Nevertheless, you have to try and encourage each other, knowing that you want the best for Fido.
+Nevertheless, you have to try and encourage each other to know that you want the best for fido.

 In the end whether or not you will put your dog to sleep will be your decision to make, but if the doggie is suffering, it’s always advisable that you let go so that he can find his relief.